FuelLabs/node-operator/docs/src/fuel-sequencer/testnet-node.md

 ## Prerequisites

-Unless otherwise configured, at least the following ports should be available:

-- **Sequencer**: 26656, 26657, 9090, 1317

-The minimum requirements for the **Sequencer** are:

-- 4 cores
-- 8 GB ram
-- 200GB disk space

-The guide assumes that Golang is installed in order to run Cosmovisor.
-We recommend installing version `1.21+`.
+This guide assumes that Golang is installed to run Cosmovisor.
+We recommend using version **1.21 or later**.
+You can download it [here](https://go.dev/dl/).

 ## Run the Node